dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

-## Create properties from an Excel file
+## Create the "properties" section of a JSON project file from an Excel file

 ```bash
 dsp-tools excel2properties excel_file.xlsx output_file.json